nhsx/il-magic-scanner/README.md

 There's also the accompanying systemd config to make the service start up at boot time, as with the other services in this project.

+Note that what you *won't* find in there are the model weights, the data file that defines the neural network.
+That's because it's 22MB of stuff that doesn't want to be versioned as a lump in this repository.
+You'll find it over in the `Releases` instead.
+See `[piscanner/README.md](piscanner/README.md)` for instructions on how to set up the weights file, and all other things related to actually running the `piscanner` code.

 ### Developer Conveniences